Existence of phase transition for percolation using the Gaussian Free Field: Integrating out the random environment

+(here of course the positive part is taken before the square).
 Define $K_{xy}:=4+\sum_{k<n_0}\big[(\phi^k_x)_+^2+(\phi^k_y)_+^2\big]$ and ${\bf q}_{xy}:=1-\exp\big(-K_{xy}\big)$.
-We only need to show that there exists $h>0$ such that the annealed percolation model with (random) parameters ${\bf q}$ given by is stochastically dominated by a Bernoulli percolation with parameter $1-e^{-h}$.
+It follows from the bound above that percolation with parameters ${\bf p}(\varphi)$ is stochastically dominated by the superposition of ${\bf P}^0_{0,n_0,0}$ and an independent percolation with parameter ${\bf q}$.
+Therefore we only need to show that there exists $h>0$ such that the annealed percolation model with (random) parameters ${\bf q}$ is stochastically dominated by a Bernoulli percolation with parameter $1-e^{-h}$.
 Notice that, for every $M>0$, this model is clearly dominated by the superposition of $\omega_{xy}:={\bf 1}_{\{ K_{xy}>M \}}$ and an independent Bernoulli percolation with parameter $1-e^{-M}$.
 As each $\phi^k$ has finite range of dependence, $\omega$ also does.
-This observation together with the result \cite[Theorem 1.3]{LigSchSta97} implies that, provided that $M$ is chosen large enough (depending on $n_0$), $\omega$ is dominated by a Bernoulli percolation with parameter $1-e^{-1}$.
+Also notice that $G$ has uniformly bounded degree and $\Pb[\omega_{xy}=1]=\Pb[K_{xy}>0]$ does not depend on the edge $xy$.
+These observations together with the result \cite[Theorem 1.3]{LigSchSta97} implies that, provided that $M$ is chosen large enough (depending on $n_0$), $\omega$ is dominated by a Bernoulli percolation with parameter $1-e^{-1}$.
 Taking $h=M+1$ gives the result. \end{proof} The second lemma is used for the induction step.
-More precisely, it will allow us to remove continuously the field $\psi^n$ using a reasoning similar to the Aizenman-Grimmett paper \cite{AizGri} on essential enhancements. \begin{lemma} There exist $\alpha>0$ and $n_0\geq1$ depending only on $G$, such that for every two finite subsets $S\subset \L$ of $V$, every $n\ge n_0$, $\lambda\ge n^{-1}$ and $q\ge \tfrac12$, we have
+More precisely, it will allow us to remove continuously the field $\phi^n$ using a reasoning similar to the Aizenman-Grimmett paper \cite{AizGri} on essential enhancements. \begin{lemma} There exist $\alpha>0$ and $n_0\geq1$ depending only on $G$, such that for every two finite subsets $S\subset \L$ of $V$, every $h\geq0$, $n\ge n_0$, $\lambda\ge n^{-1}$ and $q\ge \tfrac12$, we have

 \end{lemma}